Hong Kong FastFacts! Map of Hong Kong

 Chinese Ghost Festival

-The Festival of the Hungry ghosts is on the seventh moon in the Chinese lunar calendar, on the 15th day.
-This year (2004) it should be the 29th of August.
+The Festival of the Hungry ghosts is on the seventh moon in the Chinese lunar calendar, on the 14th day.
+It typically falls around mid to late August each year.
 But some years it is in Sept.

 For one long lunar month during the Hungry Ghost Festival, ghosts are said to roam the earth.
 The gate of Hell is said to be opened during this month so even now that I have grown up, I still feel uncomfortable to go out at night around the Ghost Festival days!